Last updated: 26 March 2025 at 12:45

-If you’ve decided now is the right time to move home, remortgage or join the property ladder, we provide more information on some of the lowest mortgage rates currently available.
-However, as the lowest rate may not always be the most effective choice for your needs and circumstances, we’ve also offered some alternative deals which feature on our Moneyfacts Best Buy chart based on their overall true cost.
+Below, we provide more information on these and other lowest fixed mortgage rates available to remortgage borrowers, homemovers and first-time buyers.
+Keep in mind, though, the lowest rate may not always be the most cost-effective for your needs and circumstances.
+That’s why we’ve also offered some alternatives which feature on our Moneyfacts Best Buy chart based on their overall true cost.

-Otherwise, for a complete overview of the mortgage market, visit our charts.
+For a wider overview of the market, you can visit our mortgage charts.

 Although we’ve highlighted the lowest rates across our mortgage charts, borrowers should always keep in mind that the lowest rate may not be the best, or most cost effective, deal for them.
 Instead, it is important to consider factors such as product fees and incentives when comparing mortgage deals, as these can have a significant impact on the cost of the mortgage.
 Consumers unsure of which deal is right for them should consider speaking to a mortgage broker, who will be able to provide advice on the best deal for their circumstances.